 Applications should include curriculum vitae (including university transcript), two referees, and a brief covering letter explaining how the applicant would benefit from the Jim Willis Studentship and how they can contribute to research at the Royal Botanic Gardens Victoria, and reasons for preference of particular project.

-Applications (single PDF only) should be addressed and emailed to Dr Frank Udovicic, Manager Research, Royal Botanic Gardens Victoria (firstname.lastname@example.org), by 16 October 2020.
+Applications (single PDF only) should be emailed to Dr Frank Udovicic, Manager Research, Royal Botanic Gardens Victoria, email@example.com, by 8 October 2021.